-We spoke to some of the key men involved in that glorious night - and some other familiar Arsenal faces.
+In 2009, we spoke to some of the key men involved in that glorious night - and some other familiar Arsenal faces.
 Read on for their stories of Anfield '89.

 "Twenty years - where has it gone?
 It's incredible.
 As for Mickey's goal, it was remarkable really because we didn't know how long was left but John Lukic still threw the ball out instead of kicking it out of his hands.
 Lee helped it up the channel to me and I thought I had to turn first time because the whistle could go at any time.
 So I took a chance, it was a decent touch and I saw Mickey straight away and helped it on into his direction.
 After that he got a favourable bounce of the ball and I was following in his path - I could see it all developing with the Liverpool lads closing in.
 It's a cliche but it did seem to happen in slow motion, but Mickey never did things quickly anyway.
 He took his time and, typical Mickey, he waited for Grobbelaar to make his move and flicked it over him.
 It was bedlam after that.

 "As for my goal, it was one of those free-kicks which we used to practice on the training ground day-in day-out, and it never used to come off on a matchday.
 We used to get so fed up about that - we wondered why we bothered - but it did work on that occasion.
 Me, Tony and Bouldy would line up, we'd peel off, we were big lads of course - six foot plus - and Tony just threw himself at the ball.
 He was nowhere near it but it acted as a diversion and I just came in at the far stick and flicked it in.